35 Famous Landmarks in Poland to See

 The Palace of Culture and Science stands out on the Warsaw skyline.
 The 237-metre structure, with 42 floors, is the second tallest in the capital city and Poland as a whole, after Varso.
 Opened in 1955, the building now houses offices and an exhibition space.
 There is also a viewing deck offering 360-degree views over Warsaw.

-Explore the Palace of Culture and Science on a tour
+☂️ Visit the Palace of Culture and Science with an experience

 Varso